Adapted from the League of Women Voters of Massachusetts

 Television and radio commercials — When you see or hear a paid political ad, ask yourself some questions.
 What did you learn about the candidate from the ad?
 Did you find anything about issues or qualifications?
 Or was the ad designed only to affect feelings or attitudes about the candidate?
 How important was the music, the setting, the script?
 Was the ad designed to appeal to women, minorities, older voters, single-issue groups?
 You can learn about issues, even from a 60-second TV or radio commercial, if the candidate wants you to, or if you can separate the glitter from the substance.

-Direct mail — More and more candidates are using direct mail to solicit funds or votes.
-Computerization has made it easy to send “personalized” appeals to selected groups of voters.
+Direct mail — Candidates still use direct mail to solicit funds or votes, especially toward the end of election season.
+It is now easy to send “personalized” appeals to selected groups of voters.
 Candidates can send one message to members of women’s groups, for example, and another to members of veteran’s organizations.
 However, if you are aware that you must read between the lines to get the full story, the direct-mail letter can help you understand the candidate’s stands on issues.
 Recognize that the letter is a campaign tactic, and try to see what can be learned from it.

 Pamphlets and flyers — That leaflet slipped under your door or handed to you at the store may contain valid substantive information or it may be full of superficial imagery or even lies, distortions, or evasions.
 Read it critically.
 Does it tell you more about the candidate’s devotion to family than about qualifications or stands on issues?
 Be on the lookout for accusations or other statements about opponents, especially if made so close to election day that they can’t be answered or denied.